ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 ## Armor

-Implemented basic armor system.
+Implemented a basic armor system.
+Armor points is shown above the agent in one line with strength points using the yellow dots.
-Each armor point deflects one damage point.
+Each armor point deflects one damage point on each attack.
-Some weapons can break armor.
+Some weapons can break armor (the `attack_break` parameter).
 Fire and poison ignore armor.

-Each armor point deflects one damage point.
-Some weapons can break armor and fire/poison/etc ignore armor.
+Here's a little demo:

+- an imp can't break armor so he can't deal any damage to the heavy swordsman
+- toxic imp can't deal any direct damage but he poisons the swordsman ignoring the armor
+- insecto-snake destroys the armor with a powerful attack

 ![old armor demo](2018-09-16--old-armor-demo.gif)

-(__TODO__: replace with a local image. and update?)
+In the current version of the game only the imp summoner has the armor.

 ## AI updates